 No one wants to think of a child being injured or abused in a center that is supposed to provide for their safety, health and wellbeing but, unfortunately, these things do happen.
 If you believe that your child has been hurt or injured due to neglect of the administration or any employee of a child care center, contact the law offices of Auger & Auger immediately.

 We offer free consultation and will confer over every detail of your case.
-Our team is here to fight for your rights and those of your child.
+Our team of experienced daycare accident lawyers is here to fight for your rights and those of your child.
 Call us today to discuss your case!
 We are here for you.